HBM/jet/index.md

 # Concepts

-Jet is built around some simple but powerful concepts: Daemon, Peer, States, Methods and Fetching.
+Jet is built around some simple but powerful concepts:

+- Daemon
+- Peer
+- States
+- Methods
+- Fetching

+Each concept has its own sub-chapter.
+But let's start with a short overview, about how these concepts work together and are related to each other.

 There are two kinds of "players" involved in a Jet setup: